 The District's cash and investments with the County Treasurer are invested under policy guidelines established by the County.
-Credit risk information regarding the cash held by the Treasurer is included in the Comprehensive Annual Financial Report of the County of Alameda.
-The District has a formal investment policy for the District's OPEB Trust fiduciary fund discussed in section C below.
+Credit risk information regarding the cash held by the Treasurer is included in the Annual Comprehensive Financial Report of the County of Alameda.

-The credit risk regarding the investment in the Vector Control Joint Powers Agency (VCJPA) is included in the financial statements of the Vector Control Joint Powers Agency.
+The credit risk regarding the investment in the Vector Control Joint Powers Agency (VCJPA) is included in the financial statements of the Vector Control Joint Powers Agency which can be obtained at vcjpa.org.